MitulMistry/sketchbook/NOTES.md

 -change color of tag button on sketches page when clicked -controller errors and status codes
--bootstrap columns for grid (masonry style)
+-bootstrap columns for grid (masonry style) -pagination

 Future:
+-refactor code - clean up - use $scope more instead of so many controller variables?
 -switch to bootstrap 4 styling
 -front end design + branding, art direction
 -animated flash messages